 In June, students will be asked to complete a housing form on the First-Year Dashboard.
 This form asks a few basic questions that assist Residence Life staff in assigning roommates (e.g. sleep and study preferences).
-An effort will be made to honor specific roommate requests, but such requests will likely impact at least one student's ability to live with his/her seminar.
+An effort will be made to honor specific roommate requests, but such requests will likely impact at least one student's ability to live in the same building as his/her seminar.
 Most first-year rooms are doubles, but a few triples and singles are also available.

 A Diverse Community